A Seaside New England Farm House

 The Master Bedroom & Bath

-Designed to be cozy, the master bedroom’s windows are high to let in light but allow for wall space in this eaved-room, The fireplace is from an architectural salvage shop and gives the room a great sense of charm and age.
+Designed to be cozy, the master bedroom’s south facing wall has the windows set high to let in the light and allow for wall space in this eaved-room.

 Lazy summer days in New England here consist of sailing, ocean kayaking , beach days and seaside gardening.
 At the end of the day, family, friends and guests gather together for drinks, dinner and an after dinner game of croquet on the lawn overlooking the Atlantic ocean.